HomeSustainabilitySocialHuman Capital Management

 We have been committed to promoting H&PM since FY2019, and in September 2022, we revised our Health-Conscious Management Declaration towards further promoting H&PM.
 Currently, based on our Health-Conscious Management Declaration, the President and Representative Director is the chief health management officer, while the Human Rights & Labor Practices Committee, a subcommittee of the Sustainability Management Committee under the direct control of the Board of Directors, plays a central role in the company's efforts to create a rewarding workplace while striving to maintain and promote the health of permanent employees and their families, regarding our employees as our most important capital.
 Specifically, in each fiscal year, we promote H&PM through the PDCA (Plan-Do-Check-Act) cycle by establishing a H&PM action plan, implementing the measures, verifying their effectiveness, and reflecting the results in measures for the next fiscal year.
 We will continue to maintain and improve the health of our permanent employees and their families, create a rewarding workplace, revitalize our organization, and improve productivity, while strengthening cooperation with the Taiheiyo Cement Health Insurance Association and the Taiheiyo Cement Labor Union, led by the Human Rights & Labor Practices Committee and underpinned by our Health-Conscious Management Declaration.

-Taiheiyo Cement Group Health-Conscious Management Declaration
+Taiheiyo Cement Group Commitment to Health

 The physical and mental health of our employees and their families is a prerequisite for us to realize our mission of contributing to social infrastructure development by providing solutions that are environmentally efficient, enhancing our competitive position and bringing value to our stakeholders.
 We hereby declare that we regard our employees as “human capital” and that we will work to maintain and improve their health and that of their families, and aim to create a rewarding workplace where employees can fully demonstrate their abilities.

-April 2024
+Apr.
+2024

 TAIHEIYO CEMENT CORPORATION